richgel999/rdopng/README.md

 The higher the level within a match length category, the slower the encoder.
 Higher match length categories are needed for the higher lambdas/lower bitrates.
 At near-lossless settings (lower than approximately lambda 300), the smaller/less aggressive parsing levels are usually fine.
 At higher lambdas/lower bitrates the higher levels are needed to avoid artifacts.
 To get below roughly 3-4bpp you'll need to use high lambdas, two pass mode, and very slow parsing levels.

 -lambda is the quality slider.
 Useful lambda values are roughly 1-20000, but values beyond approximately 500-1000 (depending on the image) will require fiddling with the level to compensate for artifacts.
 Higher levels are extremely slow because the current tool is single threaded.

+Most options work with both QOI and PNG.
+The -level option is only for PNG, and the -uber/-better options are only for QOI.

 ### Special Thanks
 Thanks to [Paul Hughes](https://twitter.com/PaulieHughes) for encouraging me to continue working on this on Twitter.
 Also, thanks to [Jyrki Alakuijala](https://twitter.com/jyzg) for suggesting to drop YCbCr for an alternative such as Oklab.